Francis Ford Coppola brings 'Distant Vision' to life at UCLA TFT

-More than 75 students and faculty were involved in the innovative five-week project
+More than 100 students, faculty and staff were involved in the innovative five-week project

 A number of years ago, alumnus filmmaker Francis Ford Coppola began experimenting with the concept of "Live Cinema," a unique hybrid of live theater, film and television performed and viewed in real time.
 On Friday, he brought the idea to vivid life on the stage of the UCLA School of Theater, Film and Television (UCLA TFT)'s Freud Playhouse in a 25-minute student broadcast that was seen in a select number of screening rooms around the world.

-The broadcast was the culmination of a workshop project five weeks in the making at UCLA TFT, with a team of more than 75 students and faculty serving as active crew members in all areas of production, including acting, sound, set design and construction, costume, props, editing, stage management and producing.
+The broadcast was the culmination of a workshop project five weeks in the making at UCLA TFT, with a team of more than 100 students, faculty and staff serving as active crew members in all areas of production, including acting, sound, set design and construction, costume, props, editing, stage management and producing.
 Shot with more than 40 cameras, the project is a labor of love for the five-time Academy Award-winning Coppola, who returned to his alma mater, where he received an M.F.A. in Theater Arts in 1967, to direct a portion of his impressive 500-page screenplay Distant Vision.
 Saturday's workshop served as his Live Cinema "proof of concept."

 Distant Vision (a 19th century term for television) is the story of three generations of an Italian-American family whose history spans the development of television.
 UCLA TFT co-sponsored the workshop with American Zoetrope, Coppola's production company.